-Mushrooms containing psilocybin are available fresh or dried and have long, slender stems topped by caps with dark gills on the underside.
+Also known as shrooms and “magic mushrooms”, mushrooms containing what is called psilocybin are available fresh or dried and have long, slender stems topped by caps with dark gills on the underside.
 Fresh mushrooms have white or whitish-gray stems; the caps are dark brown around the edges and light brown or white in the center.
-Dried mushroom

 Psilocybin mushrooms are ingested orally.
 They may also be brewed as a tea or added to other foods to mask their bitter flavor.

-The psychological consequences of psilocybin use include hallucinations and an inability to discern fantasy from reality.
-Panic reactions and psychosis also may occur, particularly if a user ingests a large dose.
+- Panic reactions and psychosis (or mental disorder) also may occur, particularly if a user ingests a large dose of mushrooms

-Flashbacks that may be pleasant or a living nightmare; may be caused by using other drugs or by engaging in physical exercise; have appeared weeks, months, and even years after the use of mushrooms
+- Flashbacks that may be pleasant or a living nightmare; these may be caused by using other drugs or by doing physical exercise – they have appeared for weeks, months and even years after the use of mushrooms

 - Severe mental disturbances